otam-mato/istio/README.md

 ## Deployment Strategy

 1. We will use these official [Terraform-based EKS Blueprints]() for Istio to deploy:
-   - An EKS cluster
+   - An EKS cluster and other relevant resources.
-   - A service mesh based on Istio with integrated Kiali, Jaeger, Prometheus and Grafana.
+   - A service mesh based on Istio.

 2. We will use V1 and V2 versions of the app which were previously uploaded into this demo [DockerHub repository](https://hub.docker.com/repository/docker/montcarotte/fullstack_nodejs_mysql_demo/general)
    - V1 deployment which will host the version 1 of the app.